AdamBoley/Project-Beergate/README.md

 - Remove unused AllAuth URLS in urls.py, keep views and templates - done
 - add more content to index cards to better reflect any sorting that has been applied - done
-- comment disapproval method not working due to spelling error - done
 - Navbar fails to render properly on horizontal tablets - screen widths 992 to 1400px / lg to xxl breakpoints - done
 - review reviews/admin.py to see if more terms need to be added to the control variables - done
 - Footer - done